AshishKnightfury/IQ_Quiz/readme.md

 ```
 > A modern C++ compiler
-> Visual Studio 2019 (comes with MSVC Compiler as part of the Desktop Development for C++ module)
+> Either Visual Studio 2019 (on Windows) or g++ compilers are recommended
 ```

 The project and the solution files were made for Visual Studio 2019.
-However, the code is standard C++ and any compiler should work.
+However, the code is standard C++ and any compiler should work (tested on MSCV 2019 on Windows 10 and g++ on Ubuntu on WSL)

 ### Running